aoguchi/Rockbuster/README.md

 <br>

 ### D A T A B A S E
 The relational database utilized for this analysis was fabricated by Career Foundry for educational purposes.
-The database was constructed of 15 tables (ie payment, rental, film_catgory, inventory, store, etc).
-An Entity Relationship Diagram was created using DbVisualizer, as well as a data dictionary with primary and foreign keys specified.
-These can be found under files "
+The database is constructed of 15 tables (ie payment, rental, film_catgory, inventory, store).
+An Entity Relationship Diagram was created using DbVisualizer.
+Data dictionary was compiled with primary and foreign keys specified.
+These can be found under files.

 <br>